modernben/forge-docs/1.0/introduction.md

 Laravel Forge is a server management and site deployment service.

+## What Forge isn't

+Forge does not currently provide:

+- Server support
+- Database or file backups

 ## Learning More

 Laracasts has a comprehensive and **free** [video course](https://laracasts.com/series/learn-laravel-forge) on Forge which you should check out if you're using Forge for the first time.